Changissnz/selfinterest/README.md

 categorized as "conservative" to allow for the freedom of attempting to know more without fearing the routes and destinations of knowing.
-Obviously, if this principle is not thought to be conservative and the defining motivation in one sphere of influence is unhinged to act against any knowing out of fear, the thought and action to satisfy this sphere's equilibrium of rule is very different, as if the knowing is volatile cause guaranteed for effect of action so that overall, knowledge subordinates action and must be dangerous as cause for inactivity and misactivity.
+Obviously, if this principle is not thought to be conservative and the defining motivation in one sphere of influence is unhinged to act against any knowing out of fear, the thought and action to satisfy this sphere's equilibrium of rule implies the sphere's perception of knowing is very different, as if the knowing is volatile cause guaranteed for effect of action so that overall, knowledge subordinates action and must be dangerous as cause for inactivity and misactivity.